MicrosoftDocs/customer-insights/ci-docs/engagement-insights/advanced-SDK-implementation.md

 ## Sending custom events

 The SDK can be used to send custom events.
-Customer must specify a name for the event and properties to be sent with the event.
+You must specify a name for the event and properties to be sent with the event.

 The following example shows a code snippet tracking a custom event.
 The "NAME" is the value in the `name` key in the snippet configuration.
 It's also the variable name in the window object where the SDK is loaded.